zulip/zulip/docs/prod-maintain-secure-upgrade.md

 file system.

-`export_single_user.py` exports the message history and realm-public metadata for a single Zulip user.
+`export_single_user.py` exports the message history and realm-public metadata for a single Zulip user (including that user's *received* messages as well as their sent messages).

 A good overview of the process for exporting a single realm when moving a realm to a new server (without moving a full database dump)